Affine algebraic super-groups with integral: Integrals for affine super-groups

-of right $A$-super-comodule algebras, by using the co-tensor product \cite[Section 2.3]{DNR}.
+of right $A$-super-comodule algebras over $C$, by using the co-tensor product \cite[Section 2.3]{DNR}.

-\begin{rem} To compare the theorem above with our Theorem \ref{thm:affinity_integral}, suppose that $k$ is a field $k$ of characteristic $\ne 2$, and let $G$ be an affine algebraic super-group.
+\begin{rem} To compare the theorem above with our Theorem \ref{thm:affinity_integral}, suppose that $k$ is a field of characteristic $\ne 2$, and let $G$ be an affine algebraic super-group.
 Recall that if $\operatorname{char} k=0$, then $G$ is necessarily smooth; see \cite[Proposition A.3]{MZ2}.
 Assume that $G$ has an integral, and it acts strongly freely on an affine super-scheme $X$.
-The theorem above shows that the dur sheaf $X\tilde{\tilde{/}}G$ is an affine super-scheme, and $X \to X\tilde{\tilde{/}}G$ is a $G$-torsor, under the assumptions: (1$^{\circ}$)~$X$ is Noetherian and smooth, and (2$^{\circ}$)~if $\operatorname{char} k>2$, then $G$ is smooth, in addition.
+The theorem above shows that the dur sheaf $X\tilde{\tilde{/}}G$ is an affine super-scheme, and $X \to X\tilde{\tilde{/}}G$ is a $G$-super-torsor, under the assumptions: (1$^{\circ}$)~$X$ is Noetherian and smooth, and (2$^{\circ}$)~if $\operatorname{char} k>2$, then $G$ is smooth, in addition.
 This is because the assumption (b) of the theorem is then satisfied; in characteristic zero, the assumption is ensured by Theorem \ref{thm:known} in Case (ii), since $G_{\mathsf{ev}}$ is linearly reductive by Sullivan's Theorem \ref{thm:Sullivan} (1).
 We remark that in positive characteristic, the assumption (2$^{\circ}$) is satisfied if and only if $G_{\mathsf{ev}}^{\circ}$ is a torus, as is seen from Sullivan's Theorem \ref{thm:Sullivan} (2).
 In this case it was probably known that the assumption (b) is satisfied; at least now, this (b) is ensured by our Theorem \ref{thm:affinity_integral} applied in the non-super situation.
-Important is the fact that this Theorem \ref{thm:affinity_integral} ensures without the assumptions (1$^{\circ}$), (2$^{\circ}$) the conclusions that $X\tilde{\tilde{/}}G$ is an affine super-scheme, and $X \to X\tilde{\tilde{/}}G$ is a $G$-torsor. \end{rem}
+Important is the fact that this Theorem \ref{thm:affinity_integral} ensures without the assumptions (1$^{\circ}$), (2$^{\circ}$) the conclusions that $X\tilde{\tilde{/}}G$ is an affine super-scheme, and $X \to X\tilde{\tilde{/}}G$ is a $G$-super-torsor. \end{rem}

 Recall from \eqref{eq:X/G} (ii) or \eqref{eq:BCA} that under the assumptions (1$^{\circ}$), (2$^{\circ}$), $X$ is of a restricted form.
-Therefore, one may conclude that our Theorem \ref{thm:affinity_integral} is rather of theoretical importance; it is expected to bring some applications to subjects related to torsors.
-As one of consequences, highly expected is Picard-Vessiot Theory generalized to the super situation.
+Therefore, one may conclude that our Theorem \ref{thm:affinity_integral} is rather of theoretical importance; it is expected to bring some applications to some subject related to super-torsors.
+Highly expected is to play a role in generalizing Picard-Vessiot Theory to the super context.

-The forthcoming paper contains the following result, as well, which is indeed used to prove Theorem \ref{thm:MOe}.
+The preprint \cite{MOe} contains another result, Theorem 1.3, proved under the affinity assumption, which is reformulated, to state it briefly, as follows.